opengeospatial/geoparquet/format-specs/geoparquet.md

 #### encoding

 This is the memory layout used to encode geometries in the geometry column.
+Supported values:

+- `"WKB"`
+- one of `"point"`, `"linestring"`, `"polygon"`, `"multipoint"`, `"multilinestring"`, `"multipolygon"`

+##### WKB

-The preferred option for maximum portability is `"WKB"`, signifying Well Known Binary.
+The preferred option for maximum portability is `"WKB"`, signifying [Well Known Binary](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary).
 This SHOULD be the ["OpenGIS® Implementation Specification for Geographic information - Simple feature access - Part 1: Common architecture"](https://portal.ogc.org/files/?artifact_id=18241) WKB representation (using codes for 3D geometry types in the \[1001,1007\] range).
 This encoding is also consistent with the one defined in the ["ISO/IEC 13249-3:2016 (Information technology - Database languages - SQL multimedia and application packages - Part 3: Spatial)"](https://www.iso.org/standard/60343.html) standard.

 Note that the current version of the spec only allows for a subset of WKB: 2D or 3D geometries of the standard geometry types (the Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection geometry types).
 This means that M values or non-linear geometry types are not yet supported.

+WKB geometry columns MUST be stored using the `BYTE_ARRAY` parquet type.

+Implementation note: when using WKB encoding with the ecosystem of Arrow libraries, Parquet types such as `BYTE_ARRAY` might not be directly accessible.
+Instead, the corresponding Arrow data type can be `Arrow::Type::BINARY` (for arrays that whose elements can be indexed through a 32-bit index) or `Arrow::Type::LARGE_BINARY` (64-bit index).
+It is recommended that GeoParquet readers are compatible with both data types, and writers preferably use `Arrow::Type::BINARY` (thus limiting to row groups with content smaller than 2 GB) for larger compatibility.

+##### Geometry type specific encodings (based on GeoArrow)

 Using the single-geometry type encodings (i.e., `"point"`, `"linestring"`, `"polygon"`, `"multipoint"`, `"multilinestring"`, `"multipolygon"`) may provide better performance and enable readers to leverage more features of the Parquet format to accelerate geospatial queries (e.g., row group-level min/max statistics).
 These encodings correspond to extension name suffix in the [GeoArrow metadata specification for extension names](https://geoarrow.org/extension-types#extension-names) to signify the memory layout used by the geometry column.
 GeoParquet uses the separated (struct) representation of coordinates for single-geometry type encodings because this encoding results in useful column statistics when row groups and/or files contain related features.

-Implementation note: when using WKB encoding with the ecosystem of Arrow libraries, Parquet types such as `BYTE_ARRAY` might not be directly accessible.
-Instead, the corresponding Arrow data type can be `Arrow::Type::BINARY` (for arrays that whose elements can be indexed through a 32-bit index) or `Arrow::Type::LARGE_BINARY` (64-bit index).
-It is recommended that GeoParquet readers are compatible with both data types, and writers preferably use `Arrow::Type::BINARY` (thus limiting to row groups with content smaller than 2 GB) for larger compatibility.

 #### Coordinate axis order